acelere/jupyterhub-dockerspawner-with-local-users/README.md

 RUN mkdir /home/jovyan/work/data
 RUN chown -R jovyan /home/jovyan/work
 ```
-And last, we tell the container to runt the command to start the jupyterhub-singleuser:
+And last, we tell the container to run the command to start the jupyterhub-singleuser:
 ```
 CMD ["jupyterhub-singleuser"]
 ```